mohammedsouleymane/logseq/pages/scint.md

 	- The concept of a spectrum helps to move beyond a simplistic dichotomy of "good" vs "bad" science, recognizing that research practices exist on a continuum of ethical considerations.
-- What is happening with young scientists? logseq.order-list-type:: number
+- What is happening with young scientists? logseq.order-list-type:: number collapsed:: true
 	- Young scientists are facing a challenging environment due to intense competition, job insecurity, and the pressure to publish in high-impact journals.
 This can lead to discouragement and burnout, and some may choose to leave academia altogether.
 The increasing demands and pressures on young researchers can hinder the development of new generation of scientists and stifle scientific innovation.
-- Give 3 kinds of pressure that academic researchers face logseq.order-list-type:: number
+- Give 3 kinds of pressure that academic researchers face logseq.order-list-type:: number collapsed:: true
 	- Pressure to excel: They need to excel in all aspects of their work, including research, teaching, management and public engagement
 	  This creates an environment where mediocrity is unacceptable, leading to significant pressure on researchers to perform on a high level across all domains.
 	- High work pressure: Academics often work long hours, with an average work week ranging from 55 to 70 hours -> can lead to burnout
 	- High publication pressure: The system heavily emphasizes publications as a measure of success -> create immense pressure to produce a high volume of publications often at the expense of quality.
 - What did Francis Bacon say?
   logseq.order-list-type:: number
+  collapsed:: true
 	- **Overcoming Human Limitations**:  Bacon argued that human understanding is inherently flawed due to the influence of "traditions, education, senses, passions".
 He believed that these factors distort our perception of reality, making it difficult to attain objective knowledge.
 To overcome these limitations, he stressed the importance of researchers working together, engaging in a structured and collaborative process to minimize individual biases and errors.
 	- **The Importance of a Scientific Method**: Bacon advocated for a systematic approach to scientific investigation.
 He believed that science should be based on a clear protocol, involving the collection of empirical data, careful observation, and logical reasoning.
-	- This emphasis on a structured methodology aimed to ensure the reliability and reproducibility of scientific findings.
+	  This emphasis on a structured methodology aimed to ensure the reliability and reproducibility of scientific findings.
 	- **The True Ends of Knowledge**: Bacon believed that the ultimate goal of science should be to improve human life and well-being.
 	- He argued that knowledge should be pursued "for the benefit and use of life", rather than for personal gain, fame, or power.
 This ethical dimension of Bacon's thought highlights the responsibility of scientists to use their knowledge for the betterment of society.
+-